federicotdn/verb/README.md

 3. **Text:** If the chosen handler is for text, decode the response body using the charset described in the `Content-Type` header.
 If no charset was specified, use the one specified by `verb-default-response-charset` (default: `utf-8`).
 After that is done, call the handler (e.g. `xml-mode`). **Binary:** If the chosen handler is for a binary type, call the handler directly after loading the raw bytes into the buffer (e.g. `doc-view-mode`).
 4. The handler will have set an appropiate major mode to display and/or edit the received content.

-To close the response buffer, you can use the `verb-kill-response-buffer-and-window`, which is bound by default to <kbd>C-c C-r C-k</kbd>.
+To close the response buffer, you can use the `verb-kill-response-buffer-and-window` command, which is bound by default to <kbd>C-c C-r C-k</kbd>.
 This command will also kill the associated response headers buffer (see next section).

 ### The Response Headers Buffer